web-tools42/replit-desktop/.github/CONTRIBUTING.md

 # Contributing

 👋 Hey!
 Thank's for thinking about contributing.
-Make sure you read the following before contributing.
+Make sure you read the following below before contributing.

 ## Branch Naming
 Use tokens to categorize branches.
 Add blurb about branch, separated by token with forward slash.
 See [this](https://stackoverflow.com/a/6065944) for more information.